 Ontario Centres of Excellence is a non-profit organization that drives the commercialization of cutting- edge Ontario-based research across key markets sector to build the province's innovation economy and secure its global competitiveness.
 OCE currently manages more than 930 research, commercialization and talent projects that will bring innovation to the marketplace and foster the training and development of future innovators, entrepreneurs and business leaders.

 The Innovation Showcase featured product and innovative technologies from both corporate and institutional sources.
 Representatives from industry, academia, innovators, entrepreneurs and policy makers had the opportunity to connect with the innovators in a dedicated area will be incorporated into the conference facility.

-Thank you to our event sponsors that supported the Annual Technology Innovation and Policy Forum
+Thank you to our event sponsors and the partnership between the Council for Clean & Reliable Energy and the Waterloo Institute for Sustainable Energy that supported the Annual Technology Innovation and Policy Forum 2018:

-Thank you to the University of Waterloo for opening the Centre for Advanced Photovoltaic Devices and Systems Lab for participants attending the annual Technology Innovation and Policy Forum 2017.
+Thank you to the University of Waterloo for opening three Labs for participants attending the annual Technology Innovation and Policy Forum 2018.

 Promotes cutting-edge research and development that spans the spectrum of photovoltaic (PV) technology.
 Our 14,000-square-foot facility includes infrastructure for synthesizing semiconductor base materials; developing nanotechnologies for PV; designing and fabricating advanced PV devices and systems modules; and testing and characterizing PV materials, devices and systems.